 At CDS most of us are engineers, as are many of you, our customers.
-From time to time to time to time to time to time we’re so amazed and delighted by new engineering achievements that we want to share them with you just in case you haven’t already seen them.
+We’re so amazed and delighted by new engineering achievements that we want to share them with you just in case you haven’t already seen them.
 Enjoy!

 Bloodhound LSR is a UK-based project aiming to break the world land speed record using the most advanced straight-line racing car ever built.
 In creating this jet and rocket powered car, the team uses advances in engineering design, materials and computational fluid dynamics (CFD).